Synergy Between Quantum Circuits and Tensor Networks: Short-cutting the Race to Practical Quantum Advantage: Methods

 The variational quantum eigensolver (VQE)~\cite{peruzzo2014VQE} is a prototypical example of a variational quantum algorithm.
 The goal in VQE is to find the ground state $\psi_0$ or the ground state energy $E_0$ of a Hamiltonian $H$, which can be found by minimizing the variational energy function

 of the parametrized trial wavefunction $\psi_\params$ on a quantum computer.
+This is done by sampling $\psi_\params$ in multiple bases to estimate the expectation values of each operator in the Hamiltonian $H$ with finite precision.
 The VQE algorithm can be used to calculate important properties of Hamiltonians in domains of significant practical interest, for example computing the energy of a molecule in the setting of quantum chemistry.
 In this setting, the qubit Hamiltonian is obtained from the fermionic Hamiltonian of the participating electrons using, for example, the Jordan-Wigner transformation~\cite{somma2002simulating}.
 Given the practical nature of the problem, and the decades of classical computational techniques towards solving such high-value problems, gave rise to highly specific quantum circuit ansätze and parameter initialization~\cite{romero2019strategies,wecker2015progress}.